Our Technology Standards

 Designed to identify potential fraud if unusual or abnormal spending patterns occur in your account—in the event someone has stolen your credit card account information and is charging purchases to you.

 Remember: Don’t transfer money as a result of an unexpected phone call or text.
-We will never ask you to send us personal information such as an account number, Social Security number or Tax ID over text, email or online.
+We will never ask you to send us personal information such as an account number, Social Security number, Tax ID, password or username over text, email or online.

 Visa Cards with a Cardholder Verifications Value